hieuadoan/hieuadoan.github.io/_pages/about.md

 Honors and Awards
 ===
-- 2023 Poster Session Award from the 5th Battery and Energy Storage Conference | AIChE
+- 2023 Poster Session Award from the 5th Battery and Energy Storage Conference
 - 2022 Best Paper Award from the <a href="https://www.jcesr.org">Joint Center for Energy Storage Research</a>
 - 2020 Best Paper Award from the <a href="https://www.jcesr.org">Joint Center for Energy Storage Research</a>
 - 2019 Best Poster Presentation at the Argonne Postdoctoral Symposium